avanderw/git-templates/hooks/README.md

 SUBJECT_LINE_MODULES="subject-line-min.sh subject-line-max.sh subject-line-capitalise.sh subject-line-period.sh subject-line-verb.sh"
 ```

-These can be configured in their respective directory's `_config.sh` file.
+These can be configured in their respective directory's `CONFIG.sh` file.
 For example, to add checks on the commit-msg to check for links to JIRA issues, modify the line to look like:

 ```bash
 COMMIT_MSG_MODULES="restrict-subject-line.sh restrict-body.sh link-jira-issue.sh"